Saeed-Lababidi/Aajil-SWE-Assessment/DECISIONS.md

 - I also registered the `Subscription` model in Django’s admin site so I could easily create and inspect subscription records during development.

 Understanding this structure was my first step before adding Django REST Framework and building the actual API.
+I also loved the fact that the DRF has built in serializers and validation.

 ### Database: SQLite